AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/ht-proxy-server.md

 C-0-#000824 -> [ ]
 ```

-A instância de AEM responde com o conteúdo do arquivo `test.html`:
+A instância do AEM responde com o conteúdo do arquivo `test.html`:

 ```shell
 S-0-#000000 -> [HTTP/1.1 200 OK ]